Professor, Chemistry Department, Wright State University, Dayton, Ohio, 2011-present

-Stipends for Ph.D. candidates are $22,660 (12 months) plus full tuition in 2016.
-Support for at least 5 years is available for students pursuing a Ph.D.
+Stipends for Ph.D. candidates are $22,660 (12 months) plus full tuition in 2017.
 Applicants should hold or expect to earn a BA/BS in Chemistry, Physics, Earth Science, or a related discipline prior to starting in the program.
-Successful applicants may begin coursework and research at any time during 2016.
+Successful applicants may begin coursework and research at any time during 2018.

 To learn more about Wright State University and the Dayton, Ohio area, please visit Wright State University To learn more about and/or apply for the PhD program in Environmental Sciences, please go to: http://science-math.wright.edu/environmental-sciences-phd.

 Associate Director - Environmental Science PhD Program

 Wright State University